CleveritDemo/gh-action-copilot-handson-demo/README.md

 Ask to copilot to rename the deploy job and create another job to use rereusable workflow

+👤 Prompt:
 ```
-Rename the deploy job, to download artifact.
+@workspace Rename the deploy job, to download artifact.
 Then create another job after the download artifact job and use the reusable workflow #file:deploy.yml
 ```

 Should give us an answer like this:

+🤖 Copilot Answer:
 ```
   deploy:
     needs: download-artifact